CAIDA/catalog-data/sources/recipe/how_to_map_ips_through_pyipmeta/README.md

 ~~~
 ## Introduction:
 --------------------
-The follow solution reads through a IP address file and produces historical and realtime geolocation metadata lookups.
+PyIPMeta is a Python library that provides a high-level interface for historical and realtime lookups of:
+* geolocation metadata, using Maxmind GeoIP and/or NetAcuity (Digital Element) geolocation databases
+* prefix to ASN metadata using CAIDA's prefix2AS datasets.
+## Installing :
+Before Installing PyIpMeta, you will need:
+* A version of [libipmeta](https://github.com/CAIDA/libipmeta), 3.1.0 or newer.
+* Python setuptools (sudo apt install python-setuptools on Ubuntu)
+* Python development headers (sudo apt install python-dev on Ubuntu)

+Methods to install PyIpMeta can be found [here](https://github.com/CAIDA/pyipmeta)

+The current verion of PyIPMeta is running on Python 2
+* Further information on how to install PyIpMeta can be found [here](https://github.com/CAIDA/pyipmeta)

 ## Solution:
 --------------------
+The follow solution describes how to use PyIpMeta to preform historical and realtime geolocation metadata lookups on IP addresses.

+## How to access and use datasets with PyIPMeta
 There are two ways of providing database files to PyIpMeta, either through local database files or through CAIDA's automatic database download feature (Swift).
-* Swift credentials can be in environment variables or stored in a .env file.
+* Swift credentials can be in environment variables or stored in a `.env` file.
 * It is recommended to use `pyipmeta` for Swift datasets and `_pyipmeta` for local datasets.

 ## Providers